 3. Cheers to unwine-ding

 Indulge in the flavors of the Finger Lakes with a wine and brewery tour that won't break the bank!
 Renowned for its vineyards, you can enjoy award-winning wine tastings and tours for around $10-$15.
 Popular wineries include: Dr. Konstantin Frank Winery, Wagner Vineyards Estate Winery, Fox Run Vineyards, Glenora Wine Cellars, Americana Vineyards & Winery, and Heron Hill Winery.
-The Finger Lakes region is also home to several famed wine trails: Cayuga Lake Wine Trail, Keuka Lake Wine Trail, and Seneca Lake Wine Trail.
+The Finger Lakes region is also home to several famed wine trails: Cayuga Lake Wine Trail, Keuka Lake Wine Trail, Seneca Lake Wine Trail, and Canandaigua Lake Wine Trail.
 Prefer brews over wines?
 You’re in luck.
 The Finger Lakes is abundant in breweries, and for the mere price of your drink you can sip back and be hoppy.
 Check out some of the area’s top breweries: Ithaca Beer Co., Abandon Brewing Co., Aurora Brewing Company, Prison City Pub and Brewery, Fifth Frame Brewing Co.

 4. Venture into charming villages

 Take a leisurely stroll through the idyllic towns and villages nestled within the Finger Lakes region.
 Soak in the picture-postcard streets of Skaneateles, Canandaigua, Hammondsport, Watkins Glen, Aurora, Penn Yan, and the vibrant and bustling city of Ithaca, which retains its pedestrian-friendly charm with the beautiful Ithaca Commons.
 Each town has its own unique character, boasting quaint shops, cozy cafes, and stunning views.

 Credit: @stillnotafoodie on Instagram